Battle of Ad Decimum: Battle

 The battle started with two roughly simultaneous engagements between smaller Vandal and Byzantine units.

 One of these was between the Byzantine Hun mercenaries and the Vandals of Gibamundus.
 One of the roughly 600 Huns rode out in front of the rest when encountering the Vandals.
 Upon seeing this the Vandals stopped in their tracks allowing the Huns to charge and disperse them.
 They possibly did this because of fear of a trap, being stunned at the bravery of this Hun or being surprised upon seeing Byzantines so far away from the main road.
 They were also possibly scared of the Huns due to their reputation as great warriors.
 Thus the 600 Hun mercenaries defeated 2,000 Vandals and killed Gibamundus in combat.

-At roughly the same time Ammatas made an error that would cost him his life.
-Ammatas was scouting the battlefield with just a few men when he encountered the much stronger Byzantine vanguard under John, being killed in the ensuing combat.
-The rest of Ammatas' forces moved out of Carthage in small bands of at most thirty men, thinly stretching themselves over the road between Carthage and the battlefield.
-When these encountered the Byzantines they quickly fled.
+At roughly the same time Ammatus made an error that would cost him his life.
+Ammatus was scouting the battlefield with just a few men when he encountered the much stronger Byzantine vanguard under John, and was killed in the ensuing combat.
+The rest of Ammatus' forces moved out of Carthage in small bands of at most thirty men, thinly stretching themselves over the road between Carthage and the battlefield.
+As these small groups in turn encountered the Byzantines they were quickly defeated and fled.